tongwu17/NewcastleTourismBackend/README.md

 # Newcastle Tourism Backend

 This repository contains the backend code for the Newcastle Tourism project.
 It is developed using a robust technology stack including Java with Spring Boot framework, and MySQL for database management.
+See https://github.com/tongwu17/NewcastleTourismFrontend for frontend of this project.

 ## Technology Stack